BCDigLib/aspaceiiif/README.md

-This is the codebase for Boston College Library's installation of [ArchivesSpace](http://archivesspace.org).
+This repository includes files relevant to Boston College Library's implementation of [ArchivesSpace](http://archivesspace.org).
 We are in the process of migrating from Archivists' Toolkit and are not yet running this application in production.

-Current version: v1.5.2
+Current version: v1.5.4

 * [Internal documentation](https://bcwiki.bc.edu/display/UL/ArchivesSpace)
 * [Technical documentation](http://archivesspace.github.io/archivesspace/)